How the game works.

 Same board, or every board different.

-Every guest gets the same 24 prompts in the same positions.
-The whole crowd races on the same board, so cheers and groans land in unison.
+Every guest gets the same 24 prompts in the same spots — a fixed board is exactly 24.
+The whole crowd races the same board, so cheers and groans land in unison.

 Weddings, dinners, and small parties where guests compare boards and chase the same prompts together.